 Christmas cactus (Schlumbergera spp.) explodes into brilliant bloom between late autumn and spring, while most other plants enjoy a well-earned siesta.
 Also known as zygo, holiday, Thanksgiving or crab cactus, it thrives in pots outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 12, and as a flashy houseplant elsewhere.
 The wild plants root in organic debris that accumulates in the branch crotches of Brazilian rainforest trees.
 Cultivated Christmas cacti perform best in acidic, porous growing medium.

 A growing medium's pH measures its degree of acidity or alkalinity.
 Those with a pH of 7.0 are neutral, and any lower reading is acidic.
-Christmas cacti planted in media registering between 5.5 and 6.2 have the most vigorous growth and abundant blooms, advises the Texas A&M AgriLife Extension.
-Commercially available cactus potting mix has the required acidity.
+Christmas cacti planted in media registering between 5.5 and 6.2 have the most vigorous growth and abundant blooms.
+Commercially available potting soil for Christmas cactus has the required acidity.
 To create your own Christmas-cactus growing medium, amend 4 parts African violet potting mix with 2 parts pumice or perlite.
 African violet mix contains acidity-boosting peat moss, while the pumice or perlite increases its porosity for good drainage.

 Watch the Water